-Maximizing the Benefits of Cloud ERP Systems
+Maximising the Benefits of Cloud ERP Systems

 Start by Properly Defining Success

-To ensure that the transition to a cloud-based ERP is successful, organizations need to consider their current challenges and then determine how the ERP system can best address those challenges.
+To ensure that the transition to a cloud-based ERP is successful, organisations need to consider their current challenges and then determine how the ERP system can best address those challenges.
 In other words, it is imperative that both the “why” of the change and the “how” be clear from the beginning, and that the executive team and other key stakeholders are bought into these goals.